 At Meat N' Bone we are all about quality.
 We work with extremely premium meats which come from small farmers who adhere to not using added hormones, feed their animals extremely high quality feed and are humane (animals have space to graze and live in open environments).
 We believe that humane practices, stress free environments make better food.
 Same applies to antibiotics, any use of antibiotics to enhance growth is not good.

-That said, in order for the USDA to certify a product as Organic, the requirements are very meticulous and in many ways un-necessary.
+Many of the practices required to be certified organic are simply unsustainable and add an additional premium for the product which we do not believe to be worth it if you are sourcing your beef properly.
+That said, in order for the USDA to certify a product as 'organic', the requirements are very meticulous and in many ways unnecessary.
 Getting organic certification is expensive and for farmers operating small farms, the certification may not be worthwhile.

-- Cattle must be able to graze in an organic pasture for at least 120 days during grazing season.
-Organic beef is not grass fed...The USDA actually does not regulate the grass fed industry...so "grass fed" means whatever the producer wants it to mean.
-Your "organic cow" probably spent 8 months out of the year trapped in a feedlot eating "organic" hay and alfalfa... and your "grass fed" beef could have been fed Doritos and sold to you as "grass fed".. which is why you should focus on sourcing and NOT on labels.
+Organic beef does not mean not grass fed.
+The USDA actually does not regulate the grass fed industry so "grass fed" means whatever the producer wants it to mean.
+Your "organic cow" probably spent 8 months out of the year trapped in a feedlot eating "organic" hay and alfalfa and your "grass fed" beef could have been fed Doritos and sold to you as "grass fed."
+This is why you should focus on sourcing and NOT on labels.

-There is no science behind "organic" beef, if you believe organic beef has more healthful nutrients than conventional food you are just wasting money, by now, this is a well known fact.
+There is no science behind "organic" beef.
+If you believe organic beef has more healthful nutrients than conventional food, you are just wasting money.
+By now, this is a well known fact.
 Eat high quality food and a balanced diet.
-Don't buy quantity, buy quality and support the small farmer who LOVES what they do... yes it will be a couple bucks more expensive than buying mass produced product, but it will be of MUCH better quality.
+Don't buy quantity, buy quality and support the small farmer who LOVES what they do.
+Yes, it will be a couple bucks more expensive than buying mass produced product, but it will be of MUCH better quality.